HowardZheni/eHRAF_Misfortune_NLP/README.md

 ## Multiple Label 12/01/2023
 This is a demo using the new dataset which was less skewed towards containing misfortune.
 This model adds the addition to k-folds cross-validation to improve model performance but potentially may be overfitting.
 Regardless, only the main categories were used like in "Multiple Label" version.
 At time of writing, this model has NOT been added to the GitHub repository.
+<br> For a quick demo of the model see  the online repository for the model <a href="https://huggingface.co/Chantland/Hraf_Multilabel_K-foldsCrossValDemo"> here! </a>